awslabs/sbt-aws/API.md

 ### DeprovisioningScriptJob <a name="DeprovisioningScriptJob" id="@cdklabs/sbt-aws.DeprovisioningScriptJob"></a>

-Provides a ProvisioningScriptJob to execute arbitrary bash code.
+Provides a DeprovisioningScriptJob to execute arbitrary bash code.

 This is a simple wrapper around ScriptJob that reduces some of the parameters that need to be configured.